civilKaos82/debugging-drill-use-a-repl-challenge/README.md

 When we're done exploring, we can exit the IRB session (see Figure 7).
 When we exit IRB, our command line prompt returns to normal.

-When IRB exits, its output will be written to `irb.log`.
-To submit this challenge, commit the changes made to that file, push a branch, and submit a pull request.
+*Note:* There is no code to submit for this challenge.

 ## Conclusion
 Being able to explore Ruby is a critical skill—whether the Ruby Core, the Standard Library, a gem, or our own code.
 Working in a REPL like IRB is useful for both learning how to use an unfamiliar library and also working with code we're writing.